-In the substantial part of its duties, the Risk Department shall report to the Risks Committee of the Board of Directors.
+In risk specific matters and issues, the Risk Department shall report to the Risks Committee of the Board of Directors.
 For the administrative aspects of its duties, it shall be supervised by the General Manager.

-Based on the extent of the application of the Risk Management policies, including the definition of Risk Appetite and Profile, which includes BG and Subsidiaries, 100% owner of the issued and outstanding shares of Overseas Capital Markets, Inc. and subsidiaries, which includes BGO.
-In this sense, the objectives, policies, procedures, structures, and risk limits are applicable in a consolidated manner to BG and all its Subsidiaries.
-However, BGO may have individual objectives, policies, procedures, structures, and specific risk limits, which we shall identify within this document, as applicable.
+BG and Subsidiaries (including BGO) maintain a Corporate Governance Structure at the group level, with the objective of establishing policies, principles, norms, and procedures of internal controls, as needed, to guarantee the proper management of the group's risks.
+In this sense, the overall Risk Management Framework, including its applicable objectives, policies, procedures, structures, and risk limits, applies in a consolidated manner to BG and all its Subsidiaries (including BGO).
+However, BGO may have individual objectives, policies, procedures, structures, and risk limits, which we shall identify within this document, as applicable.